santi224m/learn-nasm/README.md

-# Learning Assembly with NASM
+# Learning x86-64 Assembly with NASM

 This repository will record my learning to write x86 assembly language using NASM.

+I will try to document all the resources I use so that anyone can follow along.

+I should note that I have completed a college course in computer architecture, where I learned the basics of the 32-bit x86 instruction set.

 **OS**: Debian GNU/Linux bookworm 12.5 x86_64